 Cut the calabaza into 2-inch chunks and throw them into a fresh bowl of cold saltwater.

-Yautía (or malanga) helps to bind the masa and keeps it from falling apart.
-In a pinch, taro root is a good substitute.
+Yautía (malanga is a good substitute, too) helps to bind the masa and keeps it from falling apart.
+In a pinch, taro root is another good substitute.
 There are also different types of yautía.
-Look for yautía lila (which has a purple undertone beneath the peel) or plain yautía to use in your pasteles.
+Look for yautía lila (which has a purple undertone beneath the peel) or plain, white yautía to use in your pasteles.

 Use a vegetable peeler to remove the skin from the yautía.
 Cut it into wedges, lengthwise.
 Yautía is slippery so take care when you cut it.
 Add it to the bowl with the calabaza.